MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/Update-MgPrint.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DocumentConversionEnabled <Boolean?>]`: Specifies whether document conversion is enabled for the tenant.
 If document conversion is enabled, Universal Print service will automatically convert documents into a format compatible with the printer (xps to pdf) when needed.
   - `[Shares <IMicrosoftGraphPrinterShare1[]>]`: The list of printer shares registered in the tenant.
-  - `[TaskDefinitions <IMicrosoftGraphPrintTaskDefinition1[]>]`: List of abstract definition for a task that can be triggered when various events occur within Universal Print.
+  - `[TaskDefinitions <IMicrosoftGraphPrintTaskDefinition[]>]`: List of abstract definition for a task that can be triggered when various events occur within Universal Print.

-CONNECTORS <IMicrosoftGraphPrintConnector1\[]>: The list of available print connectors.
+CONNECTORS <IMicrosoftGraphPrintConnector1[]>: The list of available print connectors.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AppVersion <String>]`: The connector's version.
   - `[DisplayName <String>]`: The name of the connector.